Retroversion of the hip joint - often undetected reason for hip complaints

 - When bending the hip, the leg deviates uncontrolled outward.

-- This may indicate labral injury or arthrosis development .
+- This may be an indication of a labral tear or osteoarthritis development be.

 - Pain provocation tests:

-- Targeted pressure on the groin or buttocks can provide indications of overload due to the incorrect acetabular orientation.
+- Targeted pressure on the groin or the buttock can indicate an Überload due to the faulty acetabular orientation.

 2. X-ray examination – The cross-over sign as a key factor

-The most important diagnostic tool for detecting acetabular retroversion is the conventional X-ray of the pelvis in anterior-posterior (AP) view.
-Here, the so-called Cross-Over Sign (COS) is of central importance.
+The most important diagnostic tool for detecting an acetabular retroversion is the conventional Röntgenbild of the pelvis in anteroposterior (AP) view.
+In this context the so-called Cross-Over-Sign (COS) is of central importance.

 The Cross-Over Sign (COS) – A clear indication of retroversion

-- Normally, the anterior and posterior acetabular rim run parallel, without crossing.
+- Normally the anterior and posterior acetabular rim parallel, without crossing.

-- In retroversion, the anterior acetabular rim crosses the posterior rim and appears further inside than the latter.
+- In a retroversion the anterior acetabular rim crosses the posterior rim and appears more medial as a result.

-- This indicates that the acetabulum is tilted backwards and there is inadequate coverage of the femoral head.
+- This shows that the Hüftpfanne is tilted backwards and there is a faulty Überdachung of the femoral head.

 Further X-ray signs for retroversion: